 - When bottle, retort and Remote are selected, tap Drain from bottle(s) to start the drain

 - 2 Select Remote

 - 3 Select the bottle or bottles to drain

 - 4 Select the retort to use

 - 3. Tap Drain from bottle(s) to begin the drain. - 4.
-When prompted, check that the retort lid is closed and the remote fill/drain hose is properly connected. - Tap OK to begin the drain.
-Note: you will be prompted to enter your operator ID.
-The instrument will now drain the bottle(s) via the selected retort.
-You can monitor the drain progress in the status panel.
+When prompted, check that the retort lid is closed and the remote fill/drain hose is properly connected. - 5.
+Tap OK to begin the drain.